Frazz by Jef Mallett for November 06, 2022

 22. E83843d4 c14a 4c7d 834d e523e220a2cf

-Solarbear Premium Member almost 2 years ago
+Solarbear Premium Member about 2 years ago

 I had that reaction too!
 It didn’t happen until grad school though.
 I should have been tipped off, I suppose, but I just thought the state I moved to had really bad street signs (until I got my glasses).